 For the next few days, I sat at an indoor water park staring at my orange–I mean self-tanned, bronze (No, I should mean orange)–legs thinking about the answers.
 I observed other water park patrons, noting their choice of swimming attire and watching the ways they used body parts or other articles of clothing to cover their own bathing suit selections.

 Why Do We Struggle With Our Bodies So Much?

-Statistically most of the women there were feeling just as insecure as I was.
+Statistically, most of the women there must have felt just as insecure as I was.
 Did you know that 91% of women report that they are unhappy with the way they look, physically?
-Many of the women splashing around me had probably let out their own groans of swimsuit shopping agony.
+Many of the women splashing around me had probably let out their groans of swimsuit-shopping agony.

 I watched the woman in the size two bikini.
 I fought my natural tendency to compare myself to her and her twenty-two-year-old-never-had-a-baby physique.
 Then, I remembered what I was like at twenty-two, pre-babies, pre-marriage, and was jolted back to the reality that she still struggles.

 Then I watched the woman in the size 18 swimsuit–the one that I actually never saw because it remained hidden under her shorts and t-shirt–even in the deepest part of the wave pool.
 Those clothes had to have been uncomfortable when wet, but I’d guess she was convinced that a little discomfort is better than baring it all.